thedataincubator/chef_gae/README.md

 This library implements a thin wrapper around the [Chef server API](https://docs.chef.io/api_chef_server.html) using only PyCrypto functions for RSA signing.

+## Warning: Unmaintained package

+This project is no longer maintained.
+It is known that at least one dependency (`pycrypto == 2.6.1`) has a security vulnerability.
+Use at your own risk!

 ## Installation
 We're on pypi:
 ```